viyq/mle-CAPR-p3/README.md

 The selected model is the MLPRegressor of the package scikit-learn.
 The model uses neural networks to predict a response.
 The model was selected considering that the problem can be relatively solved by a multilinear regression, however the power of the feedfoward neural network of the MLPregressor can deliver an optimized model.
 The data is first prepared with a onehotencoder to account for categorical data, and then is normalized with a minmaxscaler.

 Hyperparameter sampling will create the parameters out of a random parameter sampling object.
+The train.py file contains information about the type of each parameter and what is intended with its use.
+More information about the MLPRegressor cane be found in the link [Sciki-learn MLPRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html#sklearn.neural_network.MLPRegressor)

+parser.add_argument('--hidden_layer_sizes', type=int, default=100, help="The ith element represents the number of neurons in the ith hidden layer") parser.add_argument('--solver', type=str, default='lbfgs', help="The solver for weight optimization.")
+parser.add_argument('--activation', type=str, default='relu', help="Activation function for the hidden layer.")
+parser.add_argument('--alpha', type=float, default=0.0001, help="L2 penalty (regularization term) parameter")
+parser.add_argument('--tol', type=float, default=0.005, help="Tolerance for the early stopping")
+parser.add_argument('--max_iter', type=int, default=300, help="Maximum number of iterations to converge")

-One example of parameters used for sampling are shown below
+One example of parameters used for sampling is shown below

 params = {
     "hidden_layer_sizes": 100,